aakashjhawar/hand-gesture-recognition/README.md

 * We can do this by utilizing a Convex Hull
 * A convex hull draws a polygon by connecting points around the most external points in a frame
 * In our case, this set of points is actually just our threshold image of a hand.
+* We can expect a general shape of our polygon to be something like
+* Then using a ratio of that distance we create a circle
+* Any points outside of this circle far away enough from the bottom, should be extended fingers

 ## Working